Module schemes in invariant theory: Fiberflat bundles on regular rings

+which is reducible. $M$ is fiberflat, as on the punctured spectrum, it is just the free module of rank one, the dimension of the fiber above $(X,Y,Z)$ is $3$.
+This shows that we need the irreducibility condition in Corollary \ref{modulegeneratorsnotfiberflat}.
+In the situation of this corollary, one can try to apply Lemma \ref{notfiberflat} to the symmetric algebra modulo torsion, but it may happen, as in the example, that the exceptional dimension does not contradict fiberflatness anymore. \end{Example}

 \begin{Corollary} Let $(R, \idealm) $ be noetherian excellent local domain of dimension $d \geq 3$, $M$ a finitely generated $R$-module such that $M$ is locally free outside $\idealm$.
-Suppose that $M$ is fiberflat and $\nu(M) \leq r+d-2$.
+Suppose that $M$ is fiberflat, that the symmetric algebra $\Sym M$ is irreducible and that $\nu(M) \leq r+d-2$.
 Then, $M$ is free. \end{Corollary} \begin{proof} This follows from Corollary \ref{modulegeneratorsnotfiberflat} \end{proof}

 For $\nu(M) = r+d-1$, the fiber over the maximal ideal has codimension one and then there are new (transcendental) functions defined on the open complement $Z \setminus p^{-1}(\idealm)$, which changes the situation completely, as in Example \ref{symmetricnewfunction} below.
 For $\nu(M) \geq r+d$, the fiber is a component of its own and we have to look at the situation after moding it out (going to the Rees algebra).